-If undergraduate students wish to dispute a course grade in a course taught by a member of the faculty of the College of Science, the first step is for the student to make a good-faith effort to meet with the faculty member to resolve their issues.
+If an undergraduate or graduate student wishes to dispute a course grade in a course taught by a member of the faculty of the College of Science, the first step is for the student to make a good-faith effort to meet with the faculty member to resolve their issues.
 Usually this involves meeting with the faculty member to discuss and resolve the complaint.
 If the student is not able to resolve his/her issues with the faculty member who taught the course, the student should work within the department or program’s chain of command.
-If the course has multi-sections, there may be a course coordinator.
-If this meeting fails to resolve the concern, the student should meet with the Department Chair or Academic Program Director.
+If the course has multi-sections, there may be a course coordinator (undergraduate).
+If this meeting fails to resolve the concern, the student should meet with the Department Chair, Academic Program Director, or Graduate Coordinator.
 Most student complaints are satisfactorily resolved within the department or program.

-In rare instances, it may be necessary to involve the College.
-If a student has made a good faith effort to resolve the issue by meeting first with their instructor, the course coordinator, Undergraduate Program Director or Chair and the issue has not been resolved, the student may then meet with the Associate Dean of Academic Affairs who will:
+In rare instances, it may be necessary to involve the Dean’s office at the College.
+If a student has made a good faith effort to resolve the issue by meeting first with their instructor, the course coordinator, Undergraduate Program Director, Graduate Coordinator, Chair, or department and the issue has not been resolved, the student may then meet with the Associate Dean of Academic Affairs who will:

 - attempt to resolve the issue by working with and through the instructor and the Department or Program; and, if that is not possible,

-- determine whether or not there is just cause to convene the Undergraduate Curriculum Committee.
+- determine whether or not there is just cause to convene the Undergraduate or Graduate Curriculum Committee.

 - The course grading policy was not applied consistently to all students within a class and/or section;

-- Concern that the instructor failed to provide a clear policy on how grades would be assigned
+- The instructor failed to provide a clear policy on how grades would be assigned; or

 - sincerely attempted to resolve the complaint with the professor and the department or program;